bawdycaste/bawdycaste.com/join.markdown

 **Discrimination​:**  Yes, offensive jokes make up a large part of our Audience Participation (AP) lines.
 However, intentionally cruel remarks about anyone’s sex, race, religions (or lack thereof), sexual preference, gender identity, etc… are not to be tolerated.
 Be offensive, be shocking, but pay attention to whether you are punching up or punching down.
 The foundation of our cast is the belief that everyone is accepted and worthy of respect.
 If you are offended by someone’s remark, even if they might be joking, please make them aware that what they are saying is hurtful.
 They probably don’t even realize it.
 If any behavior makes you feel uncomfortable, you are encouraged to bring it to anyone on cast leadership.

 **Priorities:** Your health, family, school, work, D&D campaigns, cat’s birthday party, and underground fight club *(shhhhh)*, are more important than Rocky.
 It is understandable and perfectly acceptable to “check out” of shows for personal obligations.
-While we expect people to participate and be active members while on cast, we also realize that Rocky is not 100% of anyone’s life, and don’t expect anyone to treat it as such.
+While we expect people to participate and be active members while on cast, we also realize that **rocky horror is not 100% of anyone’s life**, and don’t expect anyone to treat it as such.
 However, please try to give your fellow cast mates as much notice as you can when checking out of a show so that we don’t need to scramble.

 # Steps to Join Cast